Provided are descriptions of courses offered for MSN, DNP and PhD programs at the MU Sinclair School of Nursing.

 N8002 Research Topics in Nursing & Health: Psychometrics (3 cr)

 Focuses on theoretical foundations of measurement, item construction, instrument design, item analysis, validity and reliability assessment.
 Basic methodologies and techniques for constructing, testing, and evaluating instruments discussed.
 Pre-requisite N7010, N9410 or faculty consent.
-Offered every other Summer in odd years starting in Summer 2018.
+Taught by UMKC faculty via the UM System Course Sharing and offered every Summer.

 N8002 Research Topics in Nursing & Health: Advanced Qualitative Research Methods Seminar (3 cr)